truemogician/Logitech-GHUB-Key-Combination/README.md

       **Functionality:** This method registers an released-only event, which means nothing happens at pressed event.
 The *sequence* will be executed when released event is triggered.
 Since no pressed event involved, the two different click modes are involved here.

       ***combination:*** Same as above.
       ***sequence:*** The sequence of functional mouse buttons and keyboard keys.
-To distinguish parallel and nested modes, we introduce table level here.
-The first level are treated nestedly, second parallelly, third nestedly again, and so on.
+To distinguish sequential and nested modes, we introduce table level here.
+The first level are treated nestedly, second sequentially, third nestedly again, and so on.
 Details will be shown in the examples in the end.
       ***unorderedGroups:*** Same as above.

       ***Examples:***